Over-Approximation of Fluid Models: Numerical Evaluation

 \section{Numerical Evaluation}

-In this section we study the potential of our technique by applying it on the multi-class SIRS model from Section~\ref{sec_suboptimal} and on a queueing system discussed in~\cite{DBLP:journals/pe/AnselmiV11,dsn16BortolussiGast}.
-To this end, we implemented an experimental prototype of the heuristic version from Section~\ref{sec_impl} in Matlab R2014a by relying on the (non-verified) numerical ODE solver provided by the Matlab command \texttt{ode45s}.
-The heuristic implementation was compared with the state-of-the-art reachability analysis tool CORA~\cite{Althoff2015a}.
-We chose CORA because it applies to \emph{nonlinear} ODE systems with \emph{time-varying} additive \emph{and} multiplicative uncertainty functions.
+In this section we study the potential of our technique by applying it on the multi-class SIRS model from Section~\ref{sec_suboptimal}.
+To this end, we implemented an experimental prototype of the heuristic version from Section~\ref{sec_impl} in Matlab by relying on the (non-verified) numerical ODE solver provided by the Matlab command \texttt{ode45s}.
+The heuristic implementation was compared with the state-of-the-art reachability analysis tool CORA~\cite{Althoff2015a} that covers nonlinear ODE systems with multiplicative uncertainty functions.

 All experiments were performed on a 3.2 GHz Intel Core i5 machine with 8 GB of RAM.
-Both CORA and \texttt{ode45s} were invoked with their default settings.
-The main findings are \begin{itemize} \item the bounds obtained by CORA and the heuristic implementation are equally tight; \item CORA is faster than the heuristic implementation for smaller ODE systems; \item the heuristic implementation scales to models that cannot be covered by CORA. \end{itemize}
+The Matlab solver \texttt{ode45s} was invoked with its default settings.
+For CORA, instead, the time step was set to $0.004$, while the expert settings were chosen as in the nonlinear tank example from the CORA manual~\cite{CoraManual}.
+The main findings are as follows. \begin{itemize} \item The bounds obtained by the heuristic implementation are tight; \item CORA is faster than the heuristic implementation in the case of smaller systems; \item The heuristic implementation scales to models that cannot be covered by CORA. \end{itemize}

 The above confirms the discussion from Section~\ref{sec_impl} concerning the complexity of our approach.
-Indeed, for smaller ODE systems, our approach is inferior to established techniques because of the discretization of the time interval $[0;T]$.
-However, as the size of the ODE system grows, abstraction approaches such as CORA may suffer from the curse of dimensionality, while our approach does not because its requires to solve $4|\cals| \Lambda T \xi^{-1}$ ODE systems of size $|\cals|$ to bound the error below $\xi > 0$.
-In summary, we argue that our technique complements the current state-of-the-art of over-approximation techniques of nonlinear ODE systems.
+Indeed, for smaller ODE systems, our approach is inferior to CORA because of the discretization of the time interval $[0;T]$.
+However, for abstraction approaches such as CORA it is computationally prohibitive to obtain tight over-approximations for larger nonlinear systems in general.
+Instead, our approach requires to solve $4|\cals| \Lambda T \xi^{-1}$ ODE systems of size $|\cals|$, see Theorem~\ref{thm_num_odes}.
+Moreover, at least as far as the heuristic implementation is considered, we were able to obtain tight bounds.
+In summary, we argue that our technique has the potential to complement state-of-the-art over-approximation approaches.